 Overall, Cape May Café is a great option for breakfast, regardless of whether you have kids.
 At nearly $30, it’s rather pricey for breakfast (a dinner clambake is a non-character alternative), but this is par for the course with character meals.
 It’s difficult to ding it too much for the price since it is in line with other locations, but at the same time, we always do find ourselves with a bit of “sticker shock” when we receive the bill, and I think Disney typically does not do breakfast nearly as well as other meals (for comparison’s sake, we typically pay less when we dine at Beaches & Cream for dinner, even when we order decadent ice cream treats–and we usually leave both restaurants about equally full).

 Luckily you can eat as much as you want, so make sure to stick around for a while so you get your money’s worth.
 That said, the food is excellent, the characters are fun, and it’s always nice to head over to Disney’s Beach Club Resort.
-It’s one of our favorite character breakfasts, above even the breakfasts at Chef Mickey’s, Crystal Palace, and ‘Ohana.
+It’s one of our favorite character breakfasts thanks to its mix of food, characters, and crowds.
 If a character breakfast with fab five characters in awesome costumes is what you want, this is the meal for you.
 Plus, it’s a short walk to Epcot, so you can easily hit the parks after your meal!

 What do you think of Cape May Cafe…is it a great, quiet character meal, or is it an inferior experience to the “big” options like Chef Mickey’s and Cinderella’s Royal Table?
+Any questions about the experience at Minnie’s Beach Bash Character Breakfast?
 Share your thoughts in the comments!